Entertainment industry during World War II: Propaganda

+The influence of the film industry during the Second World War made it the ideal tool for both explicit and implicit propaganda.
+Hollywood was controlled by the government through the United States Office of War Information (OWI).
+In June 1942 they formed The Bureau of Motion Picture as the Hollywood branch of their operations.
+Nelson Poynter coordinated communication between these two agencies and published a comprehensive Manual for the Motion-Picture Industry.
+The agency worked with film makers to record and photograph wartime activities while regulating its content.
+This was often met with hostile reaction from the major studios and producers.

-The film industry during the Second World War was able to communicate with large audiences.
-In this way, it was a very powerful source of mass communication and could be used for propaganda purposes.
-A great deal of explicit and implicit propaganda took place within the film industry and the cinemas.
-The film industry stereotyped Hitler and the Nazis as cold-hearted with an authoritarian regime.
-For example, the movie Beast of Berlin. was shot in less than a week and was the first Hollywood film to show the brutal treatment of resisting heroes in concentration camps at the hands of vicious Gestapo officers.
-This was the first film to depict life in Germany under Nazi Rule.
+The first Hollywood film to depict Germany under Nazi rule was Hitler - Beast of Berlin.
+It was shot in under a week showed the brutal treatment of resisting heroes in concentration camps at the hands of vicious Gestapo officers.

 In 1941, the US entered the war and more films were made to reinforce an image of the Nazis as "Army officers as impeccable aristocrats, cold, aloof and efficient, Gestapo men as clever and merciless….
 And the German soldier as efficient, disciplined, and unswervingly patriotic".
 This was a strong image of a military regime which did not respect the individual or democracy.

 Hollywood did not just focus on stereotyping Nazis but also in raising the moral of the people.
 Movies that depict "war" reinforced the message that the war would not be permanent and that a better world and society would be created in the end.
 Hence, they were aimed at keeping the moral of the nation high and convincing the people that the war justified and righteous.
 For example, movies like The Story of G.I.
 Joe, Dive Bomber, So Proudly We Hail! and Sahara all displayed the humanitarian principles of the allies in contrast to the brutality of the enemy and gave justification to the public to fight the war.
 Film historian Arthur F. Mclure states that these motivational films had two purposes: "to give unity of purpose for the war itself and to give strength of purpose to the people on the home front".
 Propaganda not only was used to create an impression of an evil Nazi enemy but also to instill in the people the justification of the war they were in and Hollywood provided this in its film production.
 Hollywood believed that "the role that films should play in time of war was a bone of contention within the industry" which describes the conflict between patriotism and art was ongoing throughout the war.